 Solar technology has been around for years.
 You’ve probably seen it – arrangements of panels fixed to roofs that turn sunlight into electricity.
 For a long time, these systems were beyond financial reach for many households.
 But falling costs, improved technology, government incentives and greater competition between manufacturers has made solar panels more affordable than they’ve ever been.

-And the price is predicted to drop by a further 40% by the end of 2017.
+And the price was predicted to drop by a further 40% by the end of 2017.
 What at first seems like a large outlay actually pays for itself over a shorter period and gives you a greater return on your investment.
 Using electricity you produce yourself means you’re less in thrall to the big energy suppliers and their spiralling prices.

 The gap between electricity prices and the cost of solar panels is widening